ivoa/dm-usecases/usecases/column_grouping/mcd-implementation/README.md

-# Implementation of 'Native-Frame' case
+# Implementation of 'Column Grouping' case

 # Overview
   This case involves Vizier data with a variety of columns, some of which